Protect Your Website from Negative SEO With This Guide

 2. Low-quality Blog and Forum Comment Backlinks

-Almost anyone can spam comments and insert links in abandoned blogs or online forums which lack regular moderation.
-As a standard example, when you regularly monitor your link profile, you’ll be able to easily notice hundreds or even thousands of links that appear suddenly, which should alert you that you’ve been attacked.
-Without regular moderation, this can become a big problem.
+This problem is one of the most common black hat tactics due to it being relatively inexpensive and straightforward to execute.
+Almost anyone can spam comments and insert spammy links in abandoned blogs or online forums which lack regular moderation.
+As a standard example, when you regularly monitor your backlink profile, you will be able to quickly notice hundreds or even thousands of inbound unnatural links that appear suddenly, which should alert you that you have been attacked.

 What can you do in this case?
 I recommend-